dmitriz/aligna/USAGE_GUIDE.md

 #### For Design Reviews

-Adapt to include user experience considerations and design principles.
+Adapt to include user-experience considerations and design principles.

 Remember that Aligna is a framework, not a strict rulebook.
 Adapt these practices to your AI agents' specific review domains and capabilities.

 ## 🤔 Common Questions

 **Q: How strict should AI agents be with the checklist?**
-A: The checklist is a guidance tool.
+**A:** The checklist is a guidance tool.
 Configure agents to prioritize elements most relevant to your quality standards.

 **Q: How can this integrate with existing AI review systems?**
-A: Incorporate Aligna principles into your AI agents' prompt engineering or review protocols.
+**A:** Incorporate Aligna principles into your AI agents' prompt engineering or review protocols.

 **Q: How should AI agents handle subjective judgments?**
-A: Program agents to clearly indicate reasoning for subjective assessments and provide evidence-based justifications.
+**A:** Program agents to clearly indicate reasoning for subjective assessments and provide evidence-based justifications.

+**Q: How do I customize the checklist?**
+**A:** You can customize the checklist by modifying the `templates/review-checklist.md` file to include criteria specific to your project or domain.

+**Q: How often should metrics be reviewed?**
+**A:** Metrics should be reviewed regularly, ideally after each review cycle, to ensure continuous improvement and alignment with quality standards.

+## 📝 Conclusion

+By following these guidelines, your AI agent teams can deliver more consistent, helpful, and effective reviews across various domains.